Automatic Email Processor - process emails automatically

 • limit the automatic processing of email messages to certain days and times

-Automatically print emails and attachments from Outlook
+Automatically print emails and attachments

-Automatic Email Processor - print settings
+Task 'print message' - print settings

-Automatic Email Processor monitors Outlook and allows you to send emails or attachments that meet pre-defined criteria directly to a printer upon receipt.
+Automatic Email Processor monitors your email accounts and allows you to send emails or attachments that meet pre-defined criteria directly to a printer upon receipt.
 Different print settings can be defined for each rule, for example to be able to print certain emails in a different quality.
 The respective printer can be defined individually for each rule as well as separately for printing the email message or attachment.
 You can also specify that only certain pages of the email should be printed automatically (for example, print only the first or last page of a PDF attachment of the email).

 Automatically save incoming emails as PDF files

-With Automatic Email Processor, emails received in Outlook can automatically be saved into a specified directory as PDF file, for example, in order to keep a copy of the message for backup purposes.
+With Automatic Email Processor, received emails can automatically be saved into a specified directory as PDF file, for example, in order to keep a copy of the message for backup purposes.
 Attachments and the email itself can also be embedded (as MSG file with or without digital signature) in the PDF file.
 The path as well as the folder and file name of the PDF file to be saved can be composed of various properties of the email, such as the date and, for example, a part of the subject.

 Save email messages automatically: